The Long Wait for Recognition

 To help many of the elderly Holocaust victims apply for compensation, the Claims Conference sent Russian-speaking staff to 11 cities in Moldova, Russia and Ukraine.

 Staff conducted in-person interviews with Holocaust victims and reviewed documents.

 We also set up sessions in the local Hesed (Jewish social service agency) in each of these cities, where elderly victims could bring their documents.

-Claims Conference staff traveled with iPads with special scanning software that allowed them to scan documents, file them and then send them to the New York office for processing.
+Staff visited Holocaust victims living in remote areas in their homes.
+They travelled with iPads and special scanning software to allow them to scan documents, file them, and send them to the New York office for processing.

 © Conference Claims Conference 2016